yonas/ffmpeg-iphone-build/README.md

 - `build-x264`: x264 build scripts; Run these before normal build script to include x264 support
 - `build-xvid`: xvid build scripts; Run these before normal build script to include xvid support
-- `build-vorbis`: xvid build scripts; Run these before normal build script to include xvid support
+- `build-vorbis`: vorbis build scripts; Run these before normal build script to include vorbis support

 You can set the ARCHS environment variable to limit which architectues